ydreiz/lesson-c-todo/README.md

 ## FUTURE IMPROVEMENTS

 - Add modular/unit tests (e.g., with CMocka)
 - Implement export/import in CSV, JSON, or other formats
-- Support for todo search, sort, and filter
+- Support for todo search, sort
 - Add todo categories, deadlines, and priorities
 - Multi-user and/or client-server support
 - Internationalization/localization